 When a large enough bootstrap size $B$ is used in Algorithm \ref{bagging}, the Monte Carlo errors in estimating the point estimator and its variance both vanish.
-This gives an overall CLT for the output of our bagging procedure, as in the next theorem: \begin{theorem}[CLT for Algorithm \ref{bagging}] Under the same conditions and resample sizes of either Theorem \ref{main thm} or \ref{Lipschitz_k full} in the case of resampling without replacement, or Theorem \ref{V thm} in the case of resampling with replacement, if the bootstrap size $B$ in Algorithm \ref{bagging} is such that $B/(kn)\to\infty$, then the output of Algorithm \ref{bagging} satisfies
+This gives an overall coverage guarantee for the output of our bagging procedure, as in the next theorem: \begin{theorem}[CLT for Algorithm \ref{bagging}] In the case of resampling without replacement, assume either 1) Assumptions \ref{L2} and \ref{L2 strengthened} hold and $k=o(n)$, or 2) Assumptions \ref{Lipschitz:decision}, \ref{L2} and \ref{L2 strengthened} hold, the decision space $\mathcal{X}\subseteq \R^d$ is compact, \eqref{opt} has essentially unique optimal solution and $k\leq \theta n$ for some constant $\theta<1$.
+In the case of resampling with replacement, assume Assumptions \ref{L2} and \ref{L2 strengthened} hold and $k=O(n^{\gamma})$ for some $\gamma < \frac{1}{2}$.
+If the bootstrap size $B$ in Algorithm \ref{bagging} is such that $B/n\to\infty$, then the output of Algorithm \ref{bagging} satisfies